Decoding Quantum Field Theory with Machine Learning: Introduction

-{\bf\textit{Introduction.-}} Our current understanding of the fundamental nature of matter comes from quantum field theory (QFT).
-However, the process of obtaining experimental information from QFTs is arguably a difficult task to formalize.
-For example, projective measurements in QFT are incompatible with its relativistic nature: they cannot be localized~\cite{Redhead1995}, they can introduce ill-defined operations~\cite{alvaro} and enable superluminal signaling even in simple setups~\cite{sorkin}.
-For these reasons, it has been strongly argued that projective measurements should be rejected in any relativistic field theory~\cite{sorkin,Dowker,Dowker2}.
-Nevertheless, from experiments at the LHC to the role of the retina in human sight, quantum fields are subject to measurements where data is extracted through their interaction with localized probes.
-Such probes (e.g., atoms for the electromagnetic field) can be generally modeled by particle detectors~\cite{pablooptics}.
-Particle detectors allow us to perform indirect measurements on the field that are well-defined~\cite{Fewster} and physically meaningful~\cite{Martin-Martinez2018}.
+Our current best understanding of nature comes from quantum field theory (QFT).
+However, the process of obtaining experimental information through measurements from QFTs is arguably difficult to formalize.
+For example, projective measurements in QFT are incompatible with its relativistic nature: they cannot be localized~\cite{Redhead1995}, they can introduce ill-defined operations~\cite{alvaro} and can enable superluminal signaling even in simple setups~\cite{sorkin,Dowker,Dowker2}.
+Nevertheless, from high-energy physics experiments at the LHC to the capture of light at the human retina, quantum fields are subject to measurements where data is extracted through their interaction with localized probes.
+Such probes (e.g., atoms being excited by the electromagnetic field) can be generally modeled by particle detectors~\cite{UnruhWald,genrel,Takagi}.
+Particle detectors perform indirect measurements on the field that are well-defined~\cite{Louko2006,Satz2007,Edu2015,TalesBruno2020,TalesBruno2021,Pipo2021,PipoMaria2023} and physically meaningful~\cite{Martin-Martinez2018,Lopp2020}, allowing us to formulate a consistent measurement theory for quantum fields~\cite{JoseLuisEdu,Hector2023Measurements}.